Jingfan-Sun/Jingfan-Sun.github.io/_posts/notes/2019-05-09-shell-command.md

-tmux ls # lists all curretn sessions tmux a # attach the last session tmux a -t NAME # attach the NAME session
+tmux ls # lists all curretn sessions tmux a # attach the last session tmux a -t NAME # attach the NAME session tmux a -t NAME -d # attach the NAME session, detach any other clients (to resize the window)
 <C-b> d # detach the current session
 <C-d> # close the Panel
 exit # close the Panel